 An added benefit of using online to-do lists is that you can set deadlines for specific tasks and receive reminders when you need to wrap up.

-3. Be flexible: Michelle Obama
+Time management strategy 3.
+Be flexible: Michelle Obama

 Flexibility is crucial for time management.
 When you grant your team flexibility in their work schedule, they’re likely to work more efficiently during the times that are more suitable for their personal preference or personal schedule.